-- (3) The variation mainly corresponds to the foreign currency translation adjustment of the companies operating in different countries of the region. - (4) As of June 30, 2024, Suramericana S.A. carries out the deconsolidation of EPS Suramericana S.A., supporting the loss of control as of that date.
+- (3) The variation mainly corresponds to the foreign currency translation adjustment of the companies operating in different countries of the region. - (4) As of June 30, 2024, Suramericana S.A., supporting the loss of control as of that date.
 This situation has no significant effect on the separate financial statements of the Company.